thisismattsmith/elearningco/src/content/blog/onboarding-course-template.md

 **Option 2: Work With Us**
 - We'll use this template as a starting point
-- Customize entirely for your organization
+- Customize entirely for your organisation
 - Professional design and development
 - 3-week delivery
 - From $7,500 + GST